 - NextGen Gallery

 - Avada Fusion Builder

-Smush includes a wrong size image finder.
-Activate and your images will be highlighted with smart tips for scaling your images.
+Smush includes a wrong-size image finder.
+Activate this feature, and your images will be highlighted with smart tips to let you easily resize your images.
 Quickly locate the images that are keeping you from getting that perfect 100 on your Google PageSpeed test.

-Smush has lazy load built-in.
-If your page has a bunch of images below the fold, lazy loading will drastically speed up your page by serving only the images being viewed and delaying others further down the page.
+Smush includes built-in lazy loading.
+If your page has a bunch of images below the fold, lazy loading will drastically speed up your page by serving only the images being viewed, and delaying others further down the page.

 Save time with Smush Configs

 Configs allow you to save your preferred Smush configuration settings and apply them to your other sites in a few clicks.
 You can create unlimited configs.